 Installing new flooring is a perfect way to refresh and revitalize your home.
 But before any new flooring can be installed, you must first tackle the task of removing that old, unwanted flooring.
-This article’s focus is on helping you remove old hardwood flooring, however if you are looking for an article on removing a different type of flooring

 Table of Contents